AgnieszkaJezierska/one-page-website-portfolio/README.md

 ## Description
-It is my first project where I am learning how to use CSS and HTML.
-No biggy, but first baby steps are very important to achieve something really big and that's what I'm trying to do.
-This website will be like a business card, so I will probably work on it all the time.
-Never ending-story which is very motivating when it grows.
+It is my small project where I am still trying to learn create websites and also I want to present myself to others.
+You can get me know, see what I already know and contact me if you wish.
+This website will be like a business card, so I will probably update it all the time.
+Never ending-story which motivates me when it grows.

-## Features
+## General Information
 - presenting myself,
 - showing what I already know and what I want to learn,
 - showing my projects I've already made,
 - possibility to contant me

+## Features
+-
+-
+-

 ## Built with
 * HTML5
 * CSS3
 * JavaScript ES6+

+## Project Status
+Project is: in progress

 ## Website link
 In progress